javib51/chitchat/README.md

 # Chat Demo
+This is a chat application implemented in [__Flutter__](https://flutter.io/) and [__Firebase__](https://firebase.google.com).
+It is a fork of [duytq94 flutter chat](https://github.com/duytq94/flutter-chat-demo) with structural changes.
+Originally, this application was an university project for the course __Mobile Cloud Computing__ at [__Aalto University__](https://www.aalto.fi/).

 ## Description:
-We developed the required chatting application using the very recent cross-platform development tool [Flutter](https://flutter.io/).
+We developed the required chatting application using the very recent cross-platform development tool [__Flutter__](https://flutter.io/).
 Flutter is a tool developed by Google that makes use of the Dart language.
 Very recently, and in the middle of our developement process, official version 1.0 has been released, making it actually out of the beta phase.

 The app fulfills all the required basic functionalities, as well as implements some of the extra ones.